E-Commerce Basics: 15 Terms That Explain How Online Stores Work

 Payment Gateway

 A secure service that processes online payments by transferring customer payment information between the store and the financial institution.
+Most e-commerce platforms include one built in, though some businesses choose third-party providers like Stripe or PayPal for more flexibility.

 Fulfillment

 The process of receiving, packaging, and delivering orders to customers after a purchase is made.
+Fulfillment can be handled in-house, outsourced to a third-party service, or automated entirely, depending on the size and type of the business.

 Inventory Management

 The practice of tracking product stock levels to ensure items are available when customers place orders.
+Poor inventory management can lead to overselling, stockouts, or cash tied up in unsold product, all of which affect customer trust and cash flow.

 Drop-shipping

 A fulfillment model where the seller doesn’t hold inventory and the supplier ships products directly to the customer.
+It removes the need for upfront inventory investment, but often comes with lower margins and less control over shipping times and product quality.

 A/B Testing

-Together, these terms represent more than individual tactics—they describe a system.
+Together, these terms represent more than individual tactics: they describe a system.
 From attracting attention to completing a purchase and fulfilling an order, each concept plays a role in moving customers through a clear, repeatable process.

 Conclusion

 While each term can be understood on its own, e-commerce works best when these pieces are connected.
-Traffic brings people in, landing pages focus attention, conversions turn interest into action, and fulfillment ensures the experience ends with delivery—not frustration.
+Traffic brings people in, landing pages focus attention, conversions turn interest into action, and fulfillment ensures the experience ends with delivery, not frustration.

-For many creators and sellers, platforms make it easy to start—but understanding how these concepts fit together is what makes growth sustainable.
+For many creators and sellers, platforms make it easy to start, but understanding how these concepts fit together is what makes growth sustainable.
 Whether you sell through a marketplace, social platform, or your own storefront, these fundamentals form the backbone of any online business.

 Use this framework as a reference point.
-As your business evolves, these terms will show up again and again—guiding decisions, revealing bottlenecks, and helping you move from isolated tactics to a repeatable system.
+As your business evolves, these terms will show up again and again: guiding decisions, revealing bottlenecks, and helping you move from isolated tactics to a repeatable system.

 Some links in this post may be affiliate links.
 I may earn a commission at no extra cost to you.
 Learn more here.